TretterVi/TretterTR/README.md

 ### Hi there 👋
-My name is Terra Tretter and I'm a CS student at Weber State.
+My name is Victor and I'm a recent Computer Science graduate from Weber State.
+I'm eager to put my degree to use :)

 <!--
 **TretterTR/TretterTR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.